google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 Anonymous functions make the call stack difficult to read.
 Name your functions to improve readability.

 The code in the two screenshots below are functionally equivalent.
-The code in the first uses anonymous functions.
-Two of the functions are simply titled `(anonymous function)`.
-The code in the second screenshot uses named functions.
-Each function in the call stack contains a descriptive title and it is easier for the user to understand program flow at a glance.
+Compare the call stacks.
+In the first screenshot, the top two functions are just titled `(anonymous function)`.
+In the second screenshot, the top two functions are named, which makes it easier to understand the program flow at a glance.

+Call stack with anonymous functions:

 ![Call stack with hard-to-read anonymous functions](imgs/anon.png)

+Call stack with named functions:

 ![Call stack with easier-to-read named function](imgs/named.png)

 ### Blackbox third-party code